-In this unit students explore line symmetry and the names and attributes of two-dimensional mathematical shapes.
-The context of this unit is students folding and cutting out shapes to make a series of mathematical shapes.
+In this unit students explore line or reflective symmetry and the names and attributes of two-dimensional mathematical shapes.
+The context of this unit is students folding and cutting out shapes to make a shapes that have line symmetry.

 This unit has the students using line symmetry in a practical activity.
 At Level 2 the concept of symmetry is starting to be developed.
 This creates a foundation on which to build a more complex understanding of symmetry at higher levels of the curriculum, e.g. the order of reflective symmetry and rotational symetry.
 In this unit, we look at shapes with reflective symmetry, i.e. objects that have one or more lines of symmetry.
 The goal at this level is to have the students being able to describe reflective symmetry in their own language and understand this concept.